Akitsuyoshi/APIToBlockchain/README.md

 4. Get http://localhost:8000/block/-1, and then return the error with message.

-5. Post the data which holds object, and confirm if new block is gonna be created and get it back to respond you. the data in post should be like that
+5. Post http://localhost:8000/block with data which is object, and confirm if new block is gonna be created and get it back to respond you. the data in post should be like that

 ```